FinalCAD/csv2hash/README.md

 You can define the number of rows to skip in the header of the CSV.

 	Definition.new(rules, type, header_size=0)

+#### Response

+The parser return values wrapper into DataWrapper Object, you can call .valid? method on this Object and grab either data or errors like that :

+    response = parser.parse
+    if response.valid?
+	    response.data
+    else
+	    response.errors
+    end

+data or errors are Array, but errors can be formatted on csv format with .to_csv call

+	response.errors.to_csv

 #### Exception or CSV mode